 Math expert Martin Silvertant posted a very helpful graphic on the site walking through how to locate the pictorial triangles and provided a logical explanation as to how you can stretch the number to 26 of them.
 “A triangle is a mathematical idea rather than something real; physical triangles are by definition not geometrically perfect, but approximations of triangles.
 In other words, both the pictorial triangles and the words referring to triangles are referents to the concept of a triangle,” said Silvertant.
 If that was way too easy for you to figure out, these logic puzzles will keep you guessing.

-If you’re really getting into the debate and want to hash out (or defend) your answer, check out the entire Quora discussion for different users’ mathematical methods.
+If you’re really getting into the debate and want to hash out (or defend) your answer, check out the entire Quora discussion for different users’ mathematical methods—and then check out these math puzzles for more brain busters.
 If you’re up for another challenge, try these brain teasers that will leave you stumped.